Mary of Hungary (governor of the Netherlands): Early life

-Born in Coudenberg Palace on Brussels on 15 September 1505, between ten and eleven in the morning, Archduchess Mary of Austria was the fifth child of Philip the Handsome, Duke of Burgundy, and Queen Joanna of Castile.
+Born in Coudenberg Palace in Brussels on 15 September 1505, between ten and eleven in the morning, Archduchess Mary of Austria was the fifth child of Philip the Handsome, Duke of Burgundy, and Queen Joanna of Castile.
 Her birth was very difficult; the Queen's life was in danger and it took her a month to recover.
 On 20 September, she was baptized by Nicolas Le Ruistre, Bishop of Arras, and named after her paternal grandmother, Mary of Burgundy, who had died in 1482.
 Her godfather was her paternal grandfather, Maximilian I, Holy Roman Emperor.

 On 17 March 1506, Emperor Maximilian promised to marry her to the first son of King Vladislaus II of Hungary.
 At the same time, the two monarchs decided that a brother of Mary would marry Vladislaus' daughter Anne.
 Three months later, Vladislaus' wife, Anne of Foix-Candale, had a son, Louis Jagiellon.
 Queen Anne died and the royal physicians made great efforts to keep the sickly Louis alive.

 After the death of Mary's father in September 1506, her mother's mental health began to deteriorate.
 Mary, along with her brother, Archduke Charles, and her sisters, Archduchesses Eleanor and Isabella, was put into the care of her paternal aunt, Archduchess Margaret, while two other siblings, Archduke Ferdinand and posthumously-born Archduchess Catherine, remained in Castile.
 Mary, Isabella, and Eleanor were educated together at their aunt's court in Mechelen.
 Their music teacher was Henry Bredemers.